 #3 Take a test shot

-#4 Switch to manual focus and settings
+#4 Switch to manual focus and camera mode

 This is when things get a little more tricky (and exciting!)